Skip to main content

 Early Years

-Lawrence Washington, the son of John, was born in Virginia in 1659.
-He inherited the land in 1677, upon the death of his father.
+His son Lawrence Washington inherited the land in 1677, upon the death of his father.
 In 1690, the original land granted by Lord Culpeper was divided equally between the Washington and Spencer families.
 Lawrence received the eastern half of the land bordered by Little Hunting Creek, known as the Little Hunting Creek Plantation.
 The Spencers family received the western part of the neck, lying along Dogue Run.

 From Lawrence, the plantation passed to his young daughter Mildred in 1698.
 In 1726, Mildred and her husband Roger Gregory sold the estate to her brother, Augustine Washington for £180 sterling.